max-arshinov/masad/README.md

-# A minimal approach to software architecture documentation
+# Architecture as Code <small>a minimal approach to software architecture documentation</small>

 > The question of "how much documentation should we write?" is popping up a lot recently, probably driven by teams looking at their business continuity plans, and the increase in remote working.